alicewriteswrongs/gpg_workshop/gpg.markdown

 from the [EFF here](https://ssd.eff.org/en) (look under 'how to use GPG for Linux/Windows/Mac OS').

+###Key Revocation

+At some point during the Enigmail wizard it should ask you about generating a key revocation certificate.
+This is a *really good idea* and you should do it.

+How does it work?
+Well basically we can think of a key as an append only log, where we can add information (signatures, new user ids, a photo, etc) but once the info has been pushed up to a keyserver we cannot delete it.

+This seems bad: what if I lose my laptop or it's stolen?
+I can't delete my key?
+Well no, and for good reason: the keyserver would have no way of verifying you without your private key.
+Enter revocation certs: this is a little file which can be used to revoke your public key, which essentially means that a flag will be appended to the key that says 'hey, don't trust this!' so that folks who try to send you a message will be notified.
+Then when you get your new laptop you can generate a new key and happily encrypt away!
+Nice!

+If you store your revocation cert on the same machine as your private key, then it's just as vulnerable to the vagaries of laptop life (coffee spills, theft, rain, etc) as your private key, and that doesn't really help you.
+So put it somewhere else!
+I think if you trust your cloud provider that's not a bad spot, or on another computer that stays at home, or on flash storage injected into your forearm (??!?!?!).

+###Expiration date

+Key expiration date is another mechanism for key inactivation, which is sort of a failsafe.
+Some bullet points:

+- A key's expiration date can always be changed, even after it has passed (this will unexpire the key)
+- A key's expiration date may only be changed if you hold the private key
+- An expired key is considered to be revoked, in the same manner as if a revocation certification had been appended to it.

+This gives us some exta security!
+If we only have the expiration date a year or so in the future, it will be less bad (but still bad!) if we lose access to the pirvate key AND to the revocation certificate.

 ##Import a key

 At the command line do: